cossacklabs/acra-engineering-demo/README.md

 echo "$SERVER_IP www.djangoproject.example" >> /etc/hosts
 ```

-where `SERVER_IP` is IP address of the server with running Acra Engineering Demo (if you run demo on your machine, set "127.0.0.1").
-Updating hosts file is required because we will run protected djangoproject site locally.
-You can remove this line after using demo.
+where `SERVER_IP` is the IP address of the server that is running the Acra Engineering Demo (if you run the demo on your machine, set it to "127.0.0.1").
+Updating the hosts file is required because we will run the protected djangoproject site locally.
+You can remove this line when you stop needed to access the demo site.

-### 2.2 Add new post
+### 2.2 Add a new post

 1. Log into admin cabinet [http://www.djangoproject.example:8000/admin/blog/entry/](http://www.djangoproject.example:8000/admin/blog/entry/) using user/password: `admin/admin`.
-Add blog post to the Blogs/Entries:
+Add a blog post to the Blogs/Entries:

 <img src="_pics/web_django_posts.png" width="600">

-2. Open blog posts feed [http://www.djangoproject.example:8000/weblog/](http://www.djangoproject.example:8000/weblog/) and see your fresh post.
+2. Open the blog posts' feed [http://www.djangoproject.example:8000/weblog/](http://www.djangoproject.example:8000/weblog/) and see your fresh post.

-### 2.3 Connect to database from web
+### 2.3 Connect to the database from the web

-Yay!
-Now let's check database content.
+Everything worked well!
+Now, let's check the content of the database.

-Log into web PostgreSQL interface [http://www.djangoproject.example:8008](http://www.djangoproject.example:8008) using user/password: `test`/`test`.
-Find your blogpost in  `schems > public > Tables > blog_entries` and download and read content – it's encrypted.
+Log into the web PostgreSQL interface [http://www.djangoproject.example:8008](http://www.djangoproject.example:8008) using user/password: `test`/`test`.
+Find your blog post in  `schems > public > Tables > blog_entries`, download and read the content – it's encrypted.

 <img src="_pics/db_django.png" width="900">

-So, blogposts are stored encrypted, but it's transparent for web reader and admin interface.
+So, the blog posts are stored encrypted, but it's transparent for the web reader and the admin interface.

-### 2.4 Check monitoring
+### 2.4 Check the monitoring

-Open Grafana dashboards to watch how AcraServer and AcraConnector performs.
-We collect metrics like number of decrypted AcraStructs, request and response processing time, etc.
+Open Grafana dashboards to see the performance stats of AcraServer and AcraConnector.
+We collect the metrics, i.e. the number of decrypted AcraStructs, request and response processing time, etc.

 Grafana is available at [http://www.djangoproject.example:3000](http://www.djangoproject.example:3000).